A: Not in the traditional sense. In most cases, the school's financial aid department does not consider the GI Bill financial aid.

 Note: It only "pays" to use your GI Bill on active duty if your tuition costs are high or you use it as Top-up.

 A: In most cases you will receive your benefits on a monthly basis.
-However, each month that you are enrolled in classes you are required to verify your "status."
-This can be accomplished through Web Automated Verification of Enrollment (W.A:V.E.) or by telephone.
+The Post-9/11 GI Bill will issue your Monthly Housing Allowance automatically, the Montgomery GI Bill will not be paid until you verify to the VA that you are actually attending school.
+This can be done online or by telephone.
 Within five days you will receive a direct deposit of your monthly benefits.
-However, you will not receive your payment until you verify.

 A: NO!
-Your MGIB benefits are NOT taxable!
+Your GI Bill benefits are NOT taxable!

 A: The MGIB Payment rates increase every year.
 See the current GI Bill payment rate tables to view the details and this year's payment rate.